Bicycles and pedestrians

 - Bicycle and pedestrian travel is allowed on all trails and most streets and highways in Iowa, except interstate highways, certain four-lane highways and some city streets.

-- In 2011, there were 389 bicycle-motor vehicle crashes involving one or more bicyclists.
-Five riders were killed and 378 injured.
+- In 2015, there were 391 bicycle-motor vehicle crashes involving one or more bicyclists.
+5 riders were killed and 408 injured.

-- In 2011, there were 453 pedestrian-motor vehicle crashes involving one or more pedestrians.
-26 pedestrians were killed and 434 injured.
-24 percent of those killed or injured were age 14 or younger.
+- In 2015, there were 510 pedestrian-motor vehicle crashes involving one or more pedestrians.
+25 pedestrians were killed and 541 injured.

 - The Iowa DOT has produced a bicycle map showing Iowa's multiuse trails and the traffic levels on all paved roads in the state.
 The map may be ordered by visiting http://www.iowadot.gov/iowabikes/index.html.